SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

        - *Use this for Recipient URL and Destination URL*
        - *Allow this app to request other SSO URLs*

-     - Open 'Show Advanced Settings' and enter the following additional URLs to 'Other Requestable SSO URLs'.
-The indexes here should be the same as the indexes in the `C:\Skyline DataMiner\okta-sp-metadata.xml` which we will create later:
+     - Open *Show Advanced Settings* and enter the following additional URLs to *Other Requestable SSO URLs*:

        - ``https://dataminer.example.com/root/``
        - ``https://dataminer.example.com/login/``